SnapperTT/sdl-stb-font/README.md

 You can set `fc.tabWidthInSpaces = X` before calling `fc.loadFont(...)` to automatically set `fc.tabWidth` to some multiple of the space width.
 By default fonts are set to 8 spaces in width.
 Lower values are better for monospace fonts, higher values are better for non-monospace fonts.

+## Write A Custom Frontend
+This library consists of two parts - a font handling backend (classes named `sttfont_*`) and a SDL rendering frontend (`sdl_stb_*`).

+To make your own rendering frontend extend the relevent `sttfont_*` classes.
+See the SDL implementation for details.
+Its ~200 lines of code, all you have to do is take out the SDL specific stuff and put in your renderer specific stuff.
+In your application, include `sttFont.h` instead of `sdlStbFont.h`

 Formatted Text
 ==============